 Cell-based assays analyse cells placed in plastic dishes.
 Standard approaches provide for extracting information from cells through optical systems or sensors embedded in the plastic substrate (e.g. passive microelectrode array – MEA – technology).
 The information acquired from the cells travel on limited bandwidth across long distances (compared to the cell’s size) before reaching a CPU on a paired machine where this information will be processed.

-With those traditional approaches, long distances affect the quality of information and bandwidth issues limit the quantity of information that can be transmitted to a few frames per second (optical imaging) or to a few sensors (passive MEA).
-Because cells’ behavior arises from complex and swift interactions between large populations of cells.
+Long distances affect the quality of the information and bandwidth issues limit the quantity of information that can be transmitted to a few frames per second through imaging or a few sensors in a MEA.
+However, cells’ behaviour arises from complex collective interactions between large populations of cells.

 The in-vitro field is constantly evolving.
 The rise of human-derived stem cell technology and the progression toward more in vivo-like human models raise new challenges in identifying reliable and efficient readout technology.
 For this reason, we at 3Brain are committed to the constant development of innovative products - like the 3D CMOS chip - to maximize the potential of the dense information acquired from advanced in-vitro models such as human-derived organoids or spheroids.